leancodepl/corelibrary/docs/cqrs/pipeline/adding_custom_middlewares.md

 * `GetCQRSRequiredResultPayload<TPayload>()`: Returns the strongly-typed result payload, throwing an exception if the execution result or payload is not present.

-* `CompleteCQRSExecutionResult(ExecutionResult result)`: This method should be called when a custom middleware short-circuits the pipeline and needs to return a result payload.
-It properly sets the [ExecutionResult] and serializes it to the response body.
-If your middleware returns a response without calling the next middleware, use this method to ensure the response is correctly formatted.
+* `SetCQRSExecutionResult(ExecutionResult result)`: This method sets the [ExecutionResult] in the HttpContext features.
+Use this when your middleware needs to short-circuit the pipeline and return a result.
+The response will be automatically serialized at the pipeline boundary (by [CQRSMiddleware]).

-!!! warning "Short-Circuiting Middlewares"
+!!! tip "Short-Circuiting Middlewares"
-    If your custom middleware short-circuits the pipeline (i.e., doesn't call `await next(context)`) and needs to return a CQRS result payload, you **must** call `await context.CompleteCQRSExecutionResult(result)` ([CompleteCQRSExecutionResult]) to properly serialize the response.
-Simply setting the response manually will not work correctly with the CQRS pipeline in local execution.
+    If your custom middleware short-circuits the pipeline (i.e., doesn't call `await next(context)`), you have two options: **set the `ExecutionResult`** by calling `context.SetCQRSExecutionResult(result)` and then `return` (serialization is handled automatically by [CQRSMiddleware]), or **write the response directly** to `context.Response` if you need more control (e.g., streaming).
+In the latter case, you do not have to set the `ExecutionResult` - the [CQRSMiddleware] will skip serialization if the response has already started.

 Here's an example of a middleware that short-circuits and returns a cached result: